krbaker/hass-sunpower/README.md

 -- | -- | --
 `System State` | String | Pass through from the API, sometimes goes unknown if the API times out (the local API is horribly slow and takes > 1 min sometimes)
 `Frequency` | Hz | Observed AC Frequency.
 Resolution appears to be .1hz.
 My powerwall shifts the frequency to shutdown my panels when charged 100% stays within +- .1hz.
-'Lifetime Power' | kwh | Net power through this meter.
+`Lifetime Power` | kwh | Net power through this meter.
 Note that this *will* 'spin backwards' and make home assistant log errors if you draw anything here.
-'Power' | kw | Current power through this meter.
+`Power` | kw | Current power through this meter.
 `Power Factor` | Percent | [Power Factor][power-factor] is better explained by Wikipedia.
 `KVA Apparent` | VA | See above
-'KVA Reactive' | VA | See above
+`KVA Reactive` | VA | See above

 ### Inverter
 This is the data from each Micro Inverter.
 Each inverter optimizes the power generation using [MPPT][mppt] all of the panel side power data is reported from each inverter.
 You should see one of these for every panel you have, they are listed by serial number.